REBELinBLUE/kube-guide/manuscript/2-resources.md

 ![Service Icon](resources/images/icons/resources/svc-128.png)

-As *Pods* are ephemeral communicating directly with them can be troublesome as they can disappear at any time and be recreated with a new IP address.
+As *Pods* are ephemeral, communicating directly with them can be troublesome as they can disappear at any time and be recreated with a new IP address.
 A *Service* provides a consistent single IP address for a set of *Pods*, provides port access and most importantly provides a consistent DNS name.
 This then allows both external users, and other *Pods* to communicate with them.

 For example, if you name your *Service* as "my-app", other *Pods* on the same *Namespace* will be able to communicate with it on the address `my-app`, *Pods* in other *Namespaces* will be able to address it as `my-app.namespace`, `my-app.namespace.svc` or `my-app.namespace.svc.cluster.local` (unless you have defined a *NetworkPolicy* to prevent this).